artdecocode/spawncommand/documentary/1-API/1-spawn.md

 %TYPEDEF types/index.xml SpawnOptions%

-%EXAMPLE: example/spawn.js, ../src => spawncommand%
+%EXAMPLE: example/spawn, ../src => spawncommand%
-%FORK-json5 example example/spawn.js%
+%FORK-json5 example/spawn%

 The returned object is a `ChildProcess` and all of its properties can be accessed in the standard way.

-%EXAMPLE: example/pipe.js, ../src => spawncommand%
+%EXAMPLE: example/pipe, ../src => spawncommand%
-%FORK example example/pipe.js%
+%FORK example/pipe%

 %~ width="15"%